mauriciofarina/SelfDrivingCar-TrafficSignClassifier/README.md

 #### 22 - Bumpy road
 <img src="./InternetImages/22.jpg" width="128">
 <img src="./plots/Internet_22.png">

+By the same problem of the Speed Limit signs, the resolution may not be high enough for representing the inside image of a triangular sign.
+Causing the same issue on this types of signs.
+This effect can be observed in this and the next image below.

 |             |   1°   |   2°   |   3°   |   4°   |   5°   |
 |-------------|--------|--------|--------|--------|--------|